maybebyte/anthesis/index.md

 # Conventions

-1. My site is also available as a [hidden service](http://jentyxddh2rf47gd3e43kuebyn2xsv6h72gzh46oe4rxyovvm7xe5ead.onion/) for those that want/need more privacy.
-To access the hidden service, use [Tor](https://www.torproject.org/).
+1. My site is also available as an [onion service](http://jentyxddh2rf47gd3e43kuebyn2xsv6h72gzh46oe4rxyovvm7xe5ead.onion/) for those that want/need more privacy.
+To access the onion service, use [Tor](https://www.torproject.org/).

 1. [GPG](https://www.gnupg.org/ "GNU Privacy Guard") encryption using